Comharcumann Cois Fharraige has a plan to legalise and develop illicit poteen making into an industry for the west of Ireland.

 People within the trade realise the potential of the suggestion that we are putting forward, and by no means is this a far-fetched story.

-An RTÉ News report by Jim Fahy.
-First broadcast on 25 February 1977.
+An RTÉ News report broadcast on 25 February 1977.
+The reporter is Jim Fahy.